nikkijuk/pigeongram/README.md

 - define and generate rest api (dto's & controllers base api) with Open Api 3.X and "kotlin-spring" generator
 - persist information with document oriented database (first cosmos db, then mongo db) using spring data repository
 - describe process using OMG BPMN 2.0 using Camunda Modeler
-- automate workflows with camunda bpm using in memory h2 database
+- automate workflows with camunda workflow engine with in memory h2 database
 - run everything within single spring boot application (embedded process engine)

 Open api 3 yaml format is used to describe user and messages api, "kotlin-spring" generator to generate base APIs and Api model (DTO) classes for spring boot rest controllers.

-Mongo db is  used locally to allow direct usage of JSON objects without database schemas - if different type of persistence is needed sql server is later taken in use.
+Mongo db document database is  used locally to allow direct usage of JSON objects without database schemas.

 Camunda is used to implement "stateful retry".
 Datatabas backed process state allows easy implementation of retry and compensation actions.

-H2 db is used to persist process instances to single file.
+H2 relational db is used to persist process instances to single file.
 File is stored within project and allows easy setup and testing.

 ## Major changes

 Before Mongo Db Cosmos Db was used in project.
 Cosmos DB was ok and functioning.
 It was bit hard to cut through examples, which were partially outdated, but at the end solution was elegant.
-Reason to change to Mongo DB was that my free tier credentials for Cosmos DB run out after short time, so billing model of Cosmos DB didn't really suit for experiments.
+Reason to change to Mongo DB was that free tier credentials for Cosmos DB ran out after short time, so billing model of Cosmos DB didn't really suit for experiments.

 ## Workflow automation